getsentry/sentry-docs/src/collections/_documentation/clients/java/config.md

 buffer.flushtime=10000
 ```

-{% include components/alert.html title="Security Warning" content="The Java SDK currently uses the native Java serialization system to dump out events to the file system.
-Due to weakenesses in the Java serialization system it is possible for users that have control to the `buffer.dir` interface to inject arbitrary Java classes.
+{% include components/alert.html title="Security Warning" content="The Java SDK currently uses the native Java serialization system to write out events to the filesystem when buffering is enabled.
+Due to weaknesses in the Java serialization system it is possible for users that have write access to the `buffer.dir` directory to cause the Java SDK to deserialize arbitrary Java classes.
 In extreme cases this might lead to the ability to execute code." level="warning" %}

 #### Graceful Shutdown of Buffering (Advanced)